At a glance

 - The Department's participation in international cooperation initiatives chaired by organizations such as the World Economic Forum and the OECD (Organization for Economic Cooperation and Development).

-The Department's work fits in along the track laid out by the European Commission's European Digital Strategy (formally called "Shaping Europe's Digital Future").
+The Department's work fits in along the track laid out by the European Commission's European Digital Strategy (formally called "Shaping Europe's Digital Future"), which provides a vision and avenues for Europe’s digital transformation by 2030.

 In the Strategy, the Commission calls for a digital transition that puts people first and opens up new opportunities for businesses, while respecting the values of European society.The strategy is based on three pillars: